LaoLittle/wcodecs/README.md

 and Clang/libclang.
 These also apply to default-feature Linux builds.
 Native x86 rav1d assembly builds require NASM.
 Android needs a configured NDK with the API 28+ bindings used by this crate.

-The extracted manifest still has `futures-lite.workspace = true` as a dev dependency.
-Replace it with an explicit version for a standalone checkout before running these commands.
-No minimum supported Rust version is declared.

 ```sh
 # Native software path.